WorkingEdge/MS3_GMResource/README.md

 Screenshot test [result](https://app.crossbrowsertesting.com/public/i484cf03e80ef0a1/screenshots/z4e34afe96c476ba28bd):
 ![Smartbear SAcreenshot Test Result](readme_assets/readme_images/smartbear_screenshot_test.png)

-# Code Validation
-All code has been checked using the following tools.
-### Python
-Code was pep8 validated using [PEP8 online](http://pep8online.com/)
-Initial results showed lots of minor errors around trailing whitespaces and long lines.
-These have all been cleaned up and the code now test without raising any errors.
-Initial result, pre-changes can be seen [here](readme_assets/code_validation/pep8_check_initial.txt).

-### HTML
-HTML was checked using the address/URI option on the [W3C HTML Validator](https://validator.w3.org/#validate_by_uri).
-Some issues needed to be resolved - see details in Validating HTML.

 # Known Issues

 * Although the search functionality is working well, there is an issue with the sorting of returned results.
 A text index has been set up on the records collection with a weighting applied to different fields.
 This appears to be not working exactly as intended at the moment, particularly in relation to how it handles embedded (comments) content.
 Internet searches have shown this to be an issue that has caused problems for other users.
 I have not managed to fix it yet.
 However, from the point of view of the user, i think they would be unaware tht this feature is not working exactly as intended.